wl4g/dopaas/README.md

 [中文文档](README_CN.md) | English version goes [here](README.md)

-<font color=red>Notes: Currently, the fully distributed version is being incubation, so it is not a good choice to run directly in the production environment !</font>
+<b style="color:red">Notes: Currently, the fully distributed version is being incubation, so it is not a good choice to run directly in the production environment !</b>

 ### One stop solution of PaaS platform based on DevSecOps